githwxi/ATS-Temptory/docgen/CodeBook/RECIPE/LongestLine/README.md

-The following `loop` takes an int-value, a line and a linear stream of lines such that the int-value is the length of the line, and the line is the longest one among those that have be processed, and the stream of lines consists of those that have not be processed:
+The following `loop` takes an int-value, a line and a linear stream of lines such that the int-value is the length of the line, and the line is the longest one among those that have been processed, and the stream of lines consists of those that have not been processed: